Local Governing Committee

 School governors are people who want to make a positive contribution to children’s education.
 Governors are one of the largest volunteer forces in the country and have an important part to play in raising school standards.
 The role of the governing board is crucial to the effectiveness of a school.
 (National Governors Association)

-The IAB at St Mark and All Saints C of E Primary School are a highly effective, committed group of people who offer support and challenge as part of the effective leadership of the school.
+The LGC at St Mark and All Saints C of E Primary School are a highly effective, committed group of people who offer support and challenge as part of the effective leadership of the school.
 Our role is to oversee the way that the school is run, ensuring that the children get the best education possible and fulfils all statutory responsibilities.

 agree the aims and objectives for the school;